MbongeniCloud/doc-intelligence-platform/README.md

 ##  What I Learned

-This project went well beyond "follow a tutorial."
 Real challenges that came up:

 **Cloud architecture:** Designing systems where components are loosely coupled, event-driven, and independently scalable.
 Understanding why managed identity beats connection strings, and why IaC matters when you need to tear down and rebuild.